Plug and Play Active Learning for Object Detection: Introduction

-\begin{itemize} \item We propose \ourmethodShort, a two-stage active learning algorithm for object detection that combines uncertainty-based and diversity-based sampling.
-It is plug-and-play, requiring no architectural modifications or any change to training pipelines. \item We show that \ourmethodShort~outperforms previous object detection AL algorithms across multiple object detectors on the COCO and Pascal VOC datasets.
-We also show that our method easily generalise to different object detectors and backbone networks. \end{itemize}
+To summaries, our contributions are: \textbf{(1)} We propose \ourmethodShort, a two-stage active learning algorithm for object detection that combines uncertainty-based and diversity-based sampling.
+It is plug-and-play, requiring no architectural modifications or any change to training pipelines. \textbf{(2)} We show that \ourmethodShort~outperforms previous object detection AL algorithms across multiple object detectors on the COCO and Pascal VOC datasets.
+We also show that our method can be easily generalised to different object detectors.